-This Section applies to developments containing over 40,000 square feet of building area in the M, C, or LI zone districts when a property owner chooses to develop a comprehensive sign plan.
+This Section applies to developments containing over 40,000 square feet of building area in the PD, R-MF, M, CR, or LI zone districts when the property owner(s) chooses to develop a comprehensive sign plan.
+The Director may reduce the development minimum size requirement of a development, if it is determined that the proposed development will still meet the intent of the Comprehensive Sign Plan identified in Section 17.2.9.1:.

-- A. The Director shall have the authority to review applications for comprehensive sign plans and render a decision. - B. The Planning Commission shall have the authority to hear a referral from the Director and render a decision on a comprehensive sign plan. - C. The Planning Commission shall have the authority to hear an appeal of the Director's decision and render a decision on a comprehensive sign plan.

-D. The decision of the Planning Commission on comprehensive sign plans shall be final.
+- A. The Director shall have the authority to review applications for comprehensive sign plans and render a decision. - B. The Planning Commission shall have the authority to hear a referral from the Director and render a decision on a comprehensive sign plan. - C. The Planning Commission shall have the authority to hear an appeal of the Director's decision and render a decision on a comprehensive sign plan. - D. The decision of the Planning Commission on comprehensive sign plans shall be final.

 Decisions regarding comprehensive sign plan applications shall be based on the following review criteria.
-Comprehensive sign plan applications shall be approved if it is demonstrated that:
+Comprehensive sign plan applications shall not be approved unless it is demonstrated that:

-- A. The comprehensive sign plan promotes the purposes of this Zoning Ordinance; and - B. The comprehensive sign plan exhibits high quality design, innovation and sensitivity to the site context; and - C. The design, location and dimensional standards in a comprehensive sign plan result in signage that fits harmoniously with the architecture and site design; and - D. The proposed standards and location in the Comprehensive Sign Plan do not adversely affect adjacent properties; and - E. Signs proposed in a comprehensive sign plan shall adhere to the lighting standards outlined in Section 17.9.3.2.
+- A. The comprehensive sign plan promotes the purposes of this Zoning Ordinance; and - B. The comprehensive sign plan exhibits high quality design, innovation and sensitivity to the site context; and - C. The design, location and dimensional standards in a comprehensive sign plan shall result in signage that creates consistency with the architecture and site design through the use of common forms, materials and finishes; and - D. The proposed standards and location in the Comprehensive Sign Plan do not adversely affect adjacent properties; and - E. Signs proposed in a comprehensive sign plan shall adhere to the lighting standards outlined in Section 17.9.3.2; and - F. Signs proposed in the comprehensive sign plan do not increase the quantity, size or duration of temporary signs.